dragonflyoss/d7y.io/docs/introduction.md

 ## Milestone

-[Dragonfly1.x](https://github.com/dragonflyoss/Dragonfly) has been open source since 2017 and used in production environments by many companies.
+[Dragonfly 1.x](https://github.com/dragonflyoss/Dragonfly) has been open source in November 2017 and used in production environments by many companies.
 And joined the CNCF as a sandbox project in October 2018.
 In April 2020, The CNCF Technical Oversight Committee (TOC) voted to accept Dragonfly as an Incubating Project.